gatherdata/gatherdata.github.com/developer/ubuntu.markdown

    7. Browse to the Ubuntu ISO image, select it
    8. Click "OK" to dismiss the "Settings"
 5. Boot the VM, follow Ubuntu install instructions
-   * default settings are fine
+   * default/recommended settings are fine
-6. Select pre-configured software
-   * "LAMP server"
-   * "OpenSSH server"
-   * "Tomcat Java server"
+   * enjoy the slideshow, or practice making origami cranes
-7. Unmount the DVD image, reboot
+6. Finished?
+Unmount the DVD image, reboot

 ## Virtual Box Guest Utils

 For better integration with the Host OS, install the Virtual Box Guest Utils.
+Open a terminal, then:

 1. `sudo apt-get install virtualbox-ose-guest-utils`
 2. `sudo apt-get install virtualbox-ose-guest-X11`

-Add a Shared Folder to the machine, reboot, then mount the shared folder:
+To add a Shared Folder to the machine: reboot, then mount the shared folder.
+Like this:

 1. `mkdir host`
 2. `sudo mount -t vboxsf folder_name path_to_mount_point`

-Note that the folder name and mount directory should be different, otherwise `mount` may through a protocol complaint.
+Note that the folder name and mount directory should be different, otherwise `mount` may throw a protocol complaint.

 ## Developer Tools

+To build your own GATHERdata implementation, or to pitch in developing the common services, you'll need the following tools:

 1. Install Sun JDK[3]
    1. `sudo apt-get install sun-java6-bin sun-java6-jre sun-java6-jdk`